miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 teenager you can overcome the handicap of English.
 But if you're raised by someone who themselves "hated math", you're screwed.

 And that's colossally unfair.
-What's worse is if the solutions are there all around you, but you're being conditioned with negative reinforcement to close your mind to those opportunities.
+What's worse is that solutions are there all around you, but you've likely closed your mind to them.
+You've been conditioned with negative reinforcement responses to close your mind to good solutions.
 It's pure Pavlovian conditioning, like ringing a bell when you feed an animal, they will begin to associate the ringing bell with the positive experience of food.
 Negative reinforcement is to use the word "math" and presenting the old schlock canned lessons that are as boring as the teacher is incompetent.
 You're being conditioned to hate math by the very people who are supposed to be teaching you math.
 It's a crime.

 It's the unfortunate circumstances of your early-life (all English-speakers of lower socioeconomic conditions).
 It's not your fault, but more importantly,